subquery/documentation/docs/subquery_network/indexers/rewards.md

 ### Advertisements

 Indexers need to advertise themselves to Delegators as well as Consumers.
-Indexers may do this from their own website, in the Subquery forums or any other places deemed necessary.
+Indexers may do this from their own website, in the SubQuery forums or any other places deemed necessary.
 Some examples of the information to provide are:

 - The background and experience of the Indexer or Indexer’s team.
 - The hardware approach and why it provides superior performance.